ibnjunaid/weatherapp/READme.md

 ```
 ## Steps to follow.
  > * Clone this repo
- > * Register at https://openweathermap.org/api at get an API key
+ > * Register at https://openweathermap.org/api and get an API key
  > * make a file name api.json  and put the api key in that file.
  > * Run the command node weather.js [city-names]